almostSouji/sphinx/README.md

 ## Commands

-commands ares structued like `sphinx.scope.option [...arg]`.
+commands are structured like `sphinx.scope.option [...arg]`.
 Replace `"sphinx"` with the username of the Discord bot account used.
-All commands require the user to have the `ADMINISTRATOR` permission, as all commands in place are used to reset and debug values.
+All commands require the user to have the `ADMINISTRATOR` permission, as all implemented commands reset and debug values.

-- `sphinx.setup.quiz` Post the quiz message (can be in a locked channel)
+- `sphinx.setup` Post the quiz message (can be in a locked channel)
 - `sphinx.reset.cooldown <userid>` Reset the cooldown for the supplied user
 - `sphinx.reset.level <userid>` Reset the level for the supplied user
 - `sphinx.check <userid>` Display the user's current colldown, level and next backoff time